tvangalapat/sp19-616-111/section-code/aws-sagemaker.md

 - Training and hosting are billed by minutes of usage, with no minimum fees and no upfront commitments.

-## Machine Learning with Amazon SageMaker :o: make statement not question, make gramatically correct
+## Machine Learning with Amazon SageMaker

 We explained a typical machine learning workflow and summarizes how you accomplish those tasks with Amazon SageMaker.